International Federation of Landscape Architects

 Keynote: Common Premises over time in Swedish Landscape architecture

-Åsa Drougge, Landscape architect, Founder of Nivå Landskapsarkitektur
+Åsa Drougge, Landscape architect, founder of Nivå Landskapsarkitektur

 Anders Kling - Landscape architect, founder of Land Arkitektur